beaverbuilder/documentation/docs/beaver-builder/introduction/about-release.md

 ---
-id: about-this-release
+id: about-release
-title: About this release
+title: About this Release
-sidebar_label: About this release
+sidebar_label: About this Release
 description: Describes the features in this release of the Beaver Builder plugin.
 toc_min_heading_level: 2
 toc_max_heading_level: 2